MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/pipeline/scVDJ_en.md

 └── metrics_summary.xls                      # Analysis quality metrics summary table
 ```

-For output result interpretation, please [refer to the output file annotations](../outs/scVDJ.md).
+- For detailed usage of the output results, please refer to the [output file documentation](../io.md).
-For detailed usage of output results, please [refer to the output file documentation](../io.md).
+- For more detailed information about the output files, please refer to the [output file annotations](../outs/scVDJ.md).
+- For analysis parameter settings, please refer to the [analysis parameter settings](../parameter/scVDJ_en.md).

 ## ❓ Frequently Asked Questions